 In situations where the cracks are too big, caulk will not help.
 In these cases, brick chimney restoration companies will remove and replace damaged chimneys.

-Removing the bricks is not a simple DIY job.
-So, always leave the replacement of bricks to skilled chimney sweeps.
+This reconstruction is not a simple DIY job.
+Always leave the replacement of bricks to skilled chimney sweeps.
 Common signs of mortar deterioration include cracks, flaking, and discoloration.

-Tuckpointing is a process that involves replacing old mortar with new one.
-It ensures water doesn’t get into your chimney.
+Tuckpointing is a process that involves replacing old mortar with new.
+Replacing these mortar joints ensures water doesn’t get into your chimney.

 ——